jarviscanada/jarvis_data_eng_jeff/linux_sql/README.md

 ## Introduction

-The Linux Cluster Administration (LCA) team manages a Linux cluster of 10 nodes/servers which are running CentOS 7.
-These servers are internally connected through a switch and able to communicate through internal IPv4 addresses.
-The goal of the monitoring agent is to record the hardware specifications of each node and monitor node resource usages (e.g. CPU/Memory) in realtime.
-The monitoring agent is implemented using bash scripts and the PostgreSQL database, and the results of the agent will then be stored in the RDBMS database.
+The Linux Cluster Monitoring Agent is designed to help keep track of CPU usages on servers; the goal of this project is to have a monitoring agent scripts that keeps a minute by minute update of the CPU statuses of all servers to be sent to a central postgres sequel (PSQL) database for safekeeping.
+To do that, the monitoring agent has a docker PSQL container in one of the servers and collects the basic host information of all the other severs.
+Then, a script that is scheduled on a crontab to run every minute that will continiously send the systems' CPU information to the PSQL database.

 ## Architecture and Design
 ![Image of Architecture](./assets/Architecture.png)